 In the Christian Trinity, One in Essence and Undivided, the fractal unity of the Divine is also affirmed.
 The hypostases of God the Father, God the Son, and God the Holy Spirit both together and separately comprise a single divine essence.
 Man, according to Holy Scripture, was created in “the image and likeness of God”.
 In other words, each person is a fractal pattern of the conceptual fractal of the One God.
 According to some researchers, the Bible’s text itself has fractal properties, in the content of which we can distinguish such fractals as the Tree of Life, the Image of God, the Likeness of God.
 A vivid example of fractal repetition is the Christian maxim: All those things, then, which you would have men do to you, even so, do you to them.
 Matthew 7:12

 In turn, symbols that are part of a ritual, a metaphysical experience, or a religious idea represent at the same time a common doctrinal meaning.
-So, for example, geometric fractals are noticeable in mandala, icons, sacred labyrinth, multi-tiered Chinese pagoda, multi-headed Orthodox cathedral.
+So, for example, geometric fractals are noticeable in mandalas, icons, sacred labyrinths, multi-tiered Chinese pagodas, and multi-headed Orthodox cathedrals.
 And the Christian cross is not only a geometric or spatial fractal, repeated in the layout of cathedrals, on domes, in church interiors and utensils, in personal objects of worship, and a conceptual fractal encapsulates the entire content of the Christian faith.

 The whole Universe is fractal, and so there is something joyfully quintessential about Mandelbrot’s insights.
 Man can be imagined as an integral fractal object of the Universe, which is in continuous cyclic development within the transition “material world (Yang) – spiritual or informational state (Yin)”.